 How language gets used in the world can underwrite a number of social puzzles.
 Writing, and its interpretation through reading, is both an interest and an occupation.
 It is also a focus of learning, a source of information, a research process and a topic for exploration.
 I use language and I write: it is part of who I am.

 This section acts as a repository for a variety of writings, in a variety of formats, undertaken for a variety of reasons.
 Further thoughts on approaches to writing can be read on the blog at www.geoffbateson.wordpress.com.

-Writing and place have been integrally linked in a number of other ways.
-Poets have written in response to particular locations; novels have been set in specific settings; writers have often had their favourite writing places; places have had writers-in-residence.
+Writing based on place forms a particular interest.
 This Language and Writing section of The Word’s the Thing will explore the wider possibilities around linking ‘writing’ and ‘place’ and ‘writing about place’ via both fiction and non-fiction.

 The content of this section goes beyond the particular interest with place and takes in a wider range of articles.
 Currently in this section are:

 - Thinking about cities: An exploration of contemporary themes

 - Writing in relation to the art exhibition ‘Metropolis: Reflections on the modern city’